 Fall Book Review

 The next book I read was called From Sand and Ash by Amy Harmon.
 This was the second book of hers that I have read.
-It is a historical fiction set in Italy during WWII and tells the story of the Jewish people and how many of them were able to escape the gas chamber in Auschwitz and other concentrations.
+It is a historical fiction set in Italy during WWII.
+It tells the story of the Jewish people and how many of them were able to escape the gas chamber in Auschwitz and other concentrations.
 The story is riveting and was enjoyable to read despite the subject matter.

 Well, I better run!
 What are you currently reading?